interlay/interlay.github.io/docs/start/beta.md

 ### Vaults

 1. Create replace requests via the [Vault dashboard](https://beta.polkabtc.io/vault) ("Replace my Vault" button)
+1. Make sure that the requests are at least partially completed (one other vault has accepted your request).
+Only executed requests qualify for the lottery.
 1. Fill in the form to receive DOT: [https://forms.gle/V6LsUb3J9qR6oJCN8](https://forms.gle/V6LsUb3J9qR6oJCN8)
 1. Week 1-4: Interlay will select one replace request at random.
 1. For each randomly selected request, a reward of 10 DOT is made.